blaisedias/jivelite/pcp-scripts/README.pcp-scripts.md

 On piCorePlayer this is path not persistent.
 If it were made persistent, it would affect backing up adversely in terms of time.

-Finally storing resized images at this path would also consume RAM space.
+Also storing resized images at this path consumes RAM space.

-To address this the concept of a Jivelite workspace has been introduced.
+To address this, the concept of a Jivelite visualiser workspace has been introduced.

-If a workspace is set Jivelite will save resized images at locations under the workspace.
+If a workspace is set Jivelite will save resized images at locations under the workspace instead of `/home/<username>/.jivelite/userpath/cache/resized`

-The intention is set the workspace to point to a location on the piCorePlayer disk - thus avoiding the impact on backup and RAM space.
+The intention is set the workspace to point to a location on the piCorePlayer disk - thus avoiding the impact on backup and RAM usage.

-The trade-off is that Jivelite will now be writing to the piCorePlayer disk.
+The trade-off is that Jivelite will now be writing to the piCorePlayer disk, whenever and image is resized.

+This isn't a frequent activity - maximum once for each resource image and visualisation viewport combination.
+So is considered a worthy trade-off.

-The presence of a workspace directory was used as an opportunity to make it possible to easily add custom visualisation artwork and wallpapers for Jivelite in piCorePlayer.
+The presence of the workspace directory was used as an opportunity to make it possible to easily add custom visualisation artwork for Jivelite on piCorePlayer.

 ## jivelite.sh.cfg
 This version of `jivelite.sh` supports user selection of options, by setting environment variables.